Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 ### 3d.
 Unbound-exporter directories, files and permissions
 ---
-- there is no supported image for ar51an's unbound-exporter
+- there is no supported image for https://github.com/ar51an/unbound-exporter
 - you need to build it locally from the provided Dockerfile in ~/dockerprojects/stacks/pure/exporter
 - Unbound-exporter runs as non-privileged user UID 1000, GID 1000 inside the container
 - It needs read access to the Unbound control socket and the blocklists directory